Consider the Birds

 You are not forgotten.

-This is why the Sermon on the Mount matters so much.
-It helps us see that life with God isn’t built on fear—it’s built on trust.
+His care reaches into your life in ways you might not always see, but it’s always there.
+The Sermon on the Mount reminds us that a life with God isn’t built on fear—it’s built on trust.

+What if the care you’ve been searching for is already all around you?
 What if you’re already being held more than you realize?

 Sherri Stout Faamuli